TuxSH/firmtool/README.md

 On Linux distribution having severly outdated packages such as Debian, run `pip install --upgrade pip setuptools pyparsing`.

-In all cases, run `python setup.py install` with the correct permissions.
-If you have git, you can just run `pip install git+https://github.com/TuxSH/firmtool.git` directly.
+The preferred way to install firmtool is to run `pip install git+https://github.com/TuxSH/firmtool.git` directly (with the appropriate permissions), although `python setup.py install` should work as well.

 ## Usage
 Showing information about a firmware binary: